 This course introduces the student to this exciting, significant part of a business' marketing mix: marketing on the Internet.
 Students will use the internet as a source for market research, a communication medium and as a distribution channel.
 Cyberspace is very fluid and every effort will be made to take full advantage of this medium.
 Some basic marketing and computer knowledge is necessary.
-Prerequisites: Eligible for ENG101 or permission of instructor.
+Prerequisites: Eligible for ENG101.
+(Existing course, published September 2013) (Updated October 2014)